-- Budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - Regular reviews by the Board of Trustees of reports which indicate as appropriate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - Setting targets to measure financial and other performance; - Clearly defined purchasing (asset purchase or capital investment) guidelines; - Delegation of authority and segregation of duties, and; - · Identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Board of Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · identification and management of risks;

-The Board of Trustees has considered the need for a specific internal scrutiny function and appointed Strictly Education as internal reviewer for the academic year 2020/21.
-The focus for 2020/21 has been on risk attached to data protection/emergency planning / cyber and network security and the mitigation of any financial risks attached to these critical areas.
+The Board of Trustees has considered the need for a specific internal scrutiny function and appointed Strictly Education as internal reviewer for the academic year 2021/22.
+The focus for 2021/22 has been on risk attached to fraud and to budget forecasting.